TapToCommunity/tapto/docs/readers.md

 The model is freely available to [print from Printables](https://www.printables.com/model/737533-tapto-nfc-engine) and is designed by [BedroomNinja](https://www.printables.com/@bedroom_ninj_1665215).

+## PN532 NFC USB Module - Type C

+- Plug and play.
+- Good price at around $20 USD.
+- Has the same level of support as all other PN532 based readers.
+- USB type C plug.
+- Very small size.
+- Does not come with a case, but should fit in currently available community cases.

+### Known Issues

+This reader has not been thoroughly tested yet, but it shouldn't have any problems working with TapTo.

+Be cautious of quality from clone listings.

+### Where To Buy

+Can be bought directly [from Elechouse](https://www.elechouse.com/product/pn532-nfc-usb-module/).

+Clones are also available on AliExpress by searching for "pn532 type c".

 ## PN532 Module

 :exclamation: More informaton required about compatible converters.

 :warning: The PN532 module is **not** a ready-to-use reader, it's a bare PCB module intended for custom projects.
-It can used directly with TapTo via a *USB to TTL converter*.
+It can used directly with TapTo via a *USB to serial adapter*.

 <img src="../assets/images/readers/pn532.jpg" width=200 />

 - Very cheap price, sometimes as little as $1 USD.
 - Very small footprint and is great for custom projects.
 - High quality modules have excellent short and long range reading (up to 5cm without interference).
-- Plug and play when paired with a USB to TTL converter.
+- Plug and play when paired with a USB to serial adapter (UART).
 - Has no case and will not function at all without additonal components.
 - Build quality can be very variable depending on vendor, resulting in non-functioning modules or poor read range.
 - Requires soldering equipment (but is a great beginner project).